 There were no Arbitron ratings in the combat zone.
 But among the 25,000 or so GIs who had access to my show, it was estimated (tongue in cheek) that I had almost as many listeners as Hanoi Hannah.

-As for the over-hyped “Good Morning Vietnam” thing made famous in a movie of the same name by the late Robin Williams, many GIs detested the “greeting.”
-In some rare cases, grunts after hearing “Goooooo-o-o-o-o-od Morning Vietnam” one too many times, promptly shut down their radios courtesy of an M-16.
-Obviously, these men found no “Good” in their morning and didn’t need some smug DJ sitting in the comfort of an air-conditioned studio in Saigon telling them it was.
+About the over-hyped “Good Morning Vietnam” thing made famous in a movie of the same name by the late Robin Williams, most GIs detested the “greeting.”
+In some rare cases, grunts after hearing “Goooooo-o-o-o-o-od Morning Vietnam” one too many times, promptly shut down their radios courtesy of their M-16s.

 As for our little station in An Khe, my only real friend in Vietnam, John Bagwell (1st Cav PIO), was enthusiastic about our operation and did many things to improve it.
-He got current hit records and some oldies sent to us from Seattle’s KJR rock station.
-And unbelievably, by just writing a few letters, he convinced a popular production company (in the U.S.) into recording professional jingles for 1330 AM & FM AFVN, An Khe (valued at $2,000 in 1967 money).
+He talked Seattle’s KJR rock station into sending us current hit records and some oldies.

-He received the Bronze Star for Valor and Purple Heart.
 “John, I will never forget you and the good you did in Vietnam.
 You never got the credit you deserved for your deeds in An Khe and other efforts.
-I hardly made any friends because I traveled so much.
-But, with so few, thank goodness, I had a friend in you.”

 I was proud to be recognized for my efforts at PIO and AFVN, An Khe.
 Here’s a clipping that ran in the 1st Cav’s official newspaper in 1967, The Cavalier.